 Wiring the sensor to the BBC micro:bit for I2C communications

-Firstly, here's the connections required for this device:
+Firstly, here's a list of the connections required for this device:

 - ground (ground from the micro:bit, ie pin 22)